futrime/lip/docs/en/tooth_json_file_reference.md

 # tooth.json File Reference

-Each Lip tooth is defined by a tooth.json file that describes the tooth's properties, including its dependencies on other modules and other information.
+Each Lip tooth is defined by a tooth.json file that describes the tooth's properties, including its dependencies on other teeth and other information.

 These properties include: